-1486 1487 Developing a system of electronic adoption 1488 Building a Common Course Outline of Record (CCOR) through the use of a 1489 structured data CCOR electronic template 1490 College teams create courses by selecting appropriate descriptors 1491 for CCN courses or building content for local courses.
-1492 Each CCN Descriptor is housed in individual fields and set for 1493 submission against the minimum requirement for that descriptor 1494 (structured data).
-Additional fields are added for optional or 1495 variable content.
-1496 The CCOR is electronically submitted after appropriate local 1497 approvals to appropriate system sectors for chaptering/accepting 1498 (COCI, C-ID, ASSIST, etc.) 1499 Building an automated certification system 1500 System checks for level of variance between CCOR and CCN 1501 Descriptors and flags CCOR for manual review if the course exceeds 1502 the established threshold.
-If the CCOR meets established 1503 parameters, the course is certified and chaptered.
-1504 Data repository would house all the elements in designated fields 1505 providing opportunities for increased integration of data.
-1506 The data repository will provide public-facing access to CCORs.
+- Building local CORs through the use of structured CCN Descriptor templates - College teams create courses by selecting appropriate CCN Descriptor templates or building content for local courses. - Each CCN Descriptor element is housed in an individual field and set for submission against the minimum requirement for that descriptor (structured data).
+Additional fields are added for optional or variable content. - The COR is electronically submitted after appropriate local approvals to appropriate system sectors for chaptering/accepting (COCI, C-ID, ASSIST, etc.). - Building an automated certification system - The CCN Descriptor Template System checks for level of variance between COR and CCN Descriptors and flags COR for manual review if the course exceeds the established threshold.
+If the COR meets established parameters, the course is certified and chaptered. - The data repository would house all the elements in designated fields providing opportunities for increased integration of data. - The data repository will provide public-facing access to CORs.

-1507 F.2.d Implementation Recommendations - Structural Considerations for CCN Taxonomy
+F.2.d Implementation Recommendations - Structural Considerations for CCN Taxonomy changes.
+From the technical perspective, the development of a taxonomy system should take into consideration items such as:

-1508 The change in the parameters and use of any data field requires careful scrutiny related to its 1509 impact on historical data as well as the capabilities for current systems to handle the changes.
-1510 From the technical perspective, the development of a taxonomy system should:
+The change in the parameters and use of any data field requires careful scrutiny related to its impact on historical data as well as the capabilities for current systems to handle the

-- Not exceed the CB01 field parameters of 12 characters maximum for Subject Abbreviation and Number including space, dashes, etc. - Retain CB01 as the field for subject course and number while creating CB2x to flag the course with a CCN designation. - Locally handle showing of the different course numbers (CCN, C-ID Descriptor, and Old Local Number)in catalog, etc. - Engage early with big SIS vendors and built-in MIS reporting support to update with changes. - Result in easier access to MIS data from the research perspective. - Recognize that altering the course numbering structure impacts not only technical systems but also program updates when CCN courses are adopted and COCI program update processes.
+- Currently, the CB01 field that houses course numbering data allows for 12 digits.
+To support the work of the CCN Taxonomy, the CB01 field needs to be reevaluated to accommodate any changes needed, such as a four-digit subject.
+As part of this evaluation, the impact of the change on all systems (Banner, Peoplesoft, etc.) needs to be considered. - Accommodate the use of abbreviations, numbers and characters including spaces, dashes, etc. - Retain CB01 as the field for subject course and number while creating CB2x to flag the course with a CCN designation. - Locally handle showing of the different course numbers (CCN, C-ID Descriptor, and Old Local Number) in catalog, etc. - Engage early with big SIS vendors and built-in MIS reporting support to update with changes. - Aim for a result of easier access to MIS data from the research perspective. - Recognize that altering the course numbering structure impacts not only technical systems but also program updates when CCN courses are adopted and COCI program update processes.
 The impact on workload will also be a key factor in successful transition.